pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * Recoil on miss
   * All moves that have a negative effect on AI unless they have contrary or hold a white herb (e.g. Superpower)
   * Note: Moves that would drop speed on AI are considered neutral in Trick Room
+  * Note2: A recharge (eg hyper beam) effect is not considered negative

 ## Scale Shot (can be considered both a negative and positive depending on other moves)
   * If a negative move is present it is considered to be a positive move